BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 **Blogger's Note:**

 I want to add some context on the pseudo measures.
-I first tried building out table columns that worked as a running count, resetting to 0 each time the data didn't meet the trend or the shift.
-But I ran into a lot of challenges this way.
+I first tried building out table columns that worked as a running count, resetting to 0 each time the data didn't meet the trend or the shift, but ran into a few challenges.
 So, I instead built out what I call pseudo measures to represent a running count without actually doing it.

 A trend or a shift signal relies on 7 records in a row meeting specific criteria.
 By counting up the time in the last 7 records a rule is met, we know anytime the result is 7 means it happend 7 times in a row, even if we didn't have a running count.
 So our signal calculations I'll share in a little bit will rely on checking if these values = 7 or not.